walinejs/waline/docs/en/why.md

 location.reload();
 ```

-The only good thing about this problem is that the value of the `time` field is of type Number, and other values cannot be inserted.
-If it is a string type, it is another XSS vulnerability.
-There is a solution to this problem, which is to not use the accumulative storage method.
-Changed to store a read only access record for each visit, and use the `count()` method for statistics when reading.
-In this way, all data is read-only, and there is no problem of tampering.
-The only problem with this solution is that the amount of data will be relatively large, which will cause a certain pressure on the query.
+Fortunately, the value of the `time` field is of type Number, so other values cannot be inserted.
+If the `time` field is of string type, it may be an XSS vulnerability.
+A possible solution to this problem is not to use the accumulative storage method.
+Changed to store a read-only access record for each visit, and use the `count()` method for statistics when reading.
+In this way, all data is read-only, which solves the problem of tampering.
+This solution also has a problem: when the amount of data is relatively large, it will cause a certain pressure on the query.

-Of course, if it is based on the original data unchanged, you can only add a layer of server to isolate the modification permissions.
+If it is based on remaining the original data, only server layer can be added to isolate the modification permissions.

-## Waline
+## Born of Waline

 Based on the above reasons, Waline was born.
-Waline's original goal was only to add backend to Valine, but because Valine is not open source, it can only be implemented with the frontend.
+Waline's original goal was only to add backend to Valine, but because Valine is not open source, it can only be implemented with frontend.
 Of course, many codes and logic of the frontend have reference Valine in order to be consistent with Valine's configuration.
 Even in the project's name, I derived it from Valine, so that everyone can understand that this project is a derivative of Valine.

+Besides solving the above-mentioned security problems. the addition of the server side implement many features previously limited by no server side, including email notifications, spam comment filtering, etc.